tshepang/blog/content/computing/developer of note: Victor Stinner.rst

 In addition to this work, the guy has done a heck of a lot of work in cleaning up, refactoring, and optimizing the string-handling code.
-I can't imagine that this stuff is easy, especially since a large portion of it is in C, that scary, no-hand-holding language.
+I can't imagine that this stuff is easy, especially since a large portion of it is in C!

 .. _PEP: http://www.python.org/dev/peps/pep-0001/